The North Face Chilkat III Review

 Four sets of metal d-rings make up the lower lacing system and there are two sets of lace hooks to finish the job up to the top of the cuff.
 The only issue we had with the laces is that it can be tricky to get the laces into the upper lace hooks.
 And, as we mentioned, it is difficult to get these boots super tight due to the bulk of the thick and soft insulation.

-At a retail price of $110 the Chilkat III offer a pretty solid value.
+With a pretty low retail price, the Chilkat III offer a pretty solid value.
 They aren't the least expensive boots in our test, but they are a versatile option with a good all-around performance at a reasonable price.
-If you're looking for an even better value with a similar level of performance then we suggest checking out our Best Buy Award winner, the Kamik Nationplus.
+If you're looking for an even better value with a similar level of performance then we suggest checking out our Best Buy Award winner.

 The Chilkat III is a reasonably priced versatile winter boot from The North Face.
 It is a good option for anyone looking for a boot that can do it all, though people looking to do serious winter hiking should look at higher performance models with a tighter fit.
 They are comfortable and provide good traction on slippery surfaces like firm snow and ice, but lose ground to the competition in both the warmth and water resistance tests.
 That said, the Chilkat III will keep your feet plenty warm and dry in most situations.